SiyandaMaykiso/SiyandaMaykiso/README.md

 Hello I am Siyanda Mayekiso.

- I am a Full Stack Developer based in Minnesota.
+ I am a Full-stack Developer based in Minnesota.

  I spend most of my time learning new skills that I can implement to my work.
 You can find my projects here.